simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 ```
 The connected grid will flash 2 times quickly.

-**Important**: When you plug in the second grid (while sequencer is STOPPED):
+**Important**: When you plug in the second grid (while MIDI clock is STOPPED):
 1. Plug in the missing grid
-2. **Automatic detection** happens within seconds
+2. **Automatic detection** happens via hotplug OR within 5 seconds via periodic polling
 3. First grid is NOT reconnected (skipped)
 4. Second grid flashes 2 times to confirm
 5. Configuration is saved automatically
 6. Both grids immediately work - no further action needed

-**If sequencer is running**:
+**If MIDI clock is running**:
-1. Stop the sequencer first
+1. Stop the MIDI clock first
-2. Then plug in the second grid
+2. Then plug in the second grid (will be detected within 5 seconds)
-3. Or send MIDI stop after plugging it in
+3. Or send MIDI stop after plugging it in (immediate detection)

 ### 2 Grids Connected (Normal)
 ```